d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 For the scale that we picked
 (the choice of the variance $\sigma^2=1$), the matrix product explodes.
-When this happens due to the initialization of a deep network, we have no chance of getting a gradient descent optimizer to converge.
+When this happens because of the initialization of a deep network, we have no chance of getting a gradient descent optimizer to converge.